netlify/build/docs/creating-a-plugin.md

 }
 ```

-The `config` property is a JSON schema v7 describing the `inputs` object.
+The `inputs` property is a JSON schema v7 describing the `inputs` object.

 More information about JSON schema can be found at https://json-schema.org/understanding-json-schema/.

-`config.properties` can have `default` values as shown in the example above.
+`inputs.properties` can have `default` values as shown in the example above.
 They can also be `required` as shown above.

-It is recommended to validate your plugin inputs and assign default values using the `config` property instead of doing
+It is recommended to validate your plugin inputs and assign default values using the `inputs` property instead of doing
 it inside event handlers.

 ## Plugin constants